Artificial hymen

-An artificial hymen is a type of prosthetic created for the purpose of simulating an intact human hymen, usually to fake virginity.
+An artificial hymen is a type of prosthetic created for the purpose of simulating an idealized human hymen, usually to fake virginity, which some wrongly believe can be identified by the appearance, tightness, or bleeding of the hymen during vaginal penetration.

 Use

-Artificial hymens are made of a material which, when properly inserted, adhere to the inside of the vagina, temporarily giving the appearance of an intact hymen and releasing a red liquid that looks like blood when subjected to pressure.
+Artificial hymens are made of a material which, when properly inserted, adhere to the inside of the vagina, temporarily giving the appearance of an idealized "intact" hymen and releasing a red liquid that looks like blood when subjected to pressure.

+Artificial hymens do not mimic real hymens, but a false idealized popular image of hymens.
+While there is a popular misconception that hymens are either "intact" or "broken", there is no such distinction, and there is no medical or scientific way to prove or disprove virginity by the state of the hymen.
+Real hymens do not in fact "break", and more often than not do not tear or alter during vaginal intercourse, being quite elastic after puberty.
+Hymens have few blood vessels and may not bleed significantly even if torn.
+Vaginal walls are more likely to bleed, due to lack of lubrication or forced penetration.